molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Interacting with elements

 To test the counter Component, we want to verify that the start count for the first counter is “5”.
 The current count lives in an element with the test id `count`.
-So the element finder would be:
+So the element finder is:

 ```typescript
 cy.get('[data-testid="count"]')